Karnak Temple Tour: A Journey Through History

-Karnak Temple is a massive temple complex located on the east bank of the River Nile near the modern-day Luxor in Upper Egypt, with many of its structures dating back 4,000 years.
-It is believed to be the largest religious complex ever built, and it is visited by tens of thousands of tourists every year.
-Because of its immense popularity, it is featured in many of our Egypt tour packages, including many of our Nile River cruises.
+The Temple of Karnak is a vast temple complex on the east bank of the Nile near modern-day Luxor in Upper Egypt, with structures dating back 4,000 years.
+It is considered the largest religious complex ever built and attracts tens of thousands of tourists annually.
+Due to its popularity, it is featured in many of our Egypt tour packages and Nile River cruises.

 The temple complex is conveniently located near to the modern day town of El-Karnak, just 2.5 km from Luxor.
 The site is massive, to the point where some people feel it’s necessary to spend at least one full day exploring the area.
 It’s also good idea to have a guide with you when you visit.